Chipsee/chipsee-industrial-pc-web/README.md

 `static` folder contains the CSS, images and some JS files.

 ### config folder
 `config` folder contains the configurations of this app.
 It has a `peripherals` sub directory, which contains PC-specific settings for different Chipsee PCs, for example: `config/peripherals/CS10600RA4070.json` file contains the `Chipsee Industrial Pi`'s peripherals' Linux file paths, `config/peripherails/CS12800PX101A.json` file contains the file path of the `PX30` PC.
 Those file path may or may not differ between different PCs, this is a convenient way to organize the configuration of different PCs.
-You can also hard-code the Linux file path in each model's Python classes (inside `models/{peripheral_name}.py` if your code are not designed to support different PCs.
+You can also hard-code the Linux file path in each model's Python classes (inside `models/{peripheral_name}.py` if your code are not designed to support different PCs (this is not recommended, because it makes it difficult to run your code on different models of Chipsee PCs, but if you only have one type of Chipsee industrial PC, you can do this).

 ## Notes for Developers
 1. This demo uses Flask because Python code is easier to understand and Flask is a simpler Python web framework.